asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 ### `components` field

-With `components` field you can define a set of reusable structures or definitions that can be used across different parts of your document.
-Information provide under `components` are not part of the API unless they are explicitly referenced from properties outside the `components` field.
-Use it to not repeat yourself and improve maintainability of the document.
+The `components` field allows for the definition of reusable structures or definitions applicable across various sections of your document.
+Items detailed within `components` only become part of the API when explicitly referenced by properties external to this field.
+Utilize it to avoid repetition and enhance the document's maintainability.

-Some of the fields of individual `channels` field are:
+Key components of the `channels` field include:

-- `schemas`: An object to hold reusable [Schema Object](/docs/reference/specification/latest#schemaObject).
+- `schemas`: An object to hold the reusable [Schema Object](/docs/reference/specification/latest#schemaObject).
-- `servers`: An object to hold reusable [Server Objects](/docs/reference/specification/latest#serverObject).
+- `servers`: An object to hold the reusable [Server Objects](/docs/reference/specification/latest#serverObject).
-- `channels`: An object to hold reusable [Channel Objects](/docs/reference/specification/latest#channelObject).
+- `channels`: An object to hold the reusable [Channel Objects](/docs/reference/specification/latest#channelObject).
-- `operations`: An object to hold reusable [Operation Item Objects](/docs/reference/specification/latest#operationObject).
+- `operations`: An object to hold the reusable [Operation Item Objects](/docs/reference/specification/latest#operationObject).
-- `messages`: An object to hold reusable [Messages Objects](/docs/reference/specification/latest#messageObject).
+- `messages`: An object to hold the reusable [Messages Objects](/docs/reference/specification/latest#messageObject).
-- `securitySchemes`: An object to hold reusable [Security Scheme Objects](/docs/reference/specification/latest#securitySchemeObject).
+- `securitySchemes`: An object to hold the reusable [Security Scheme Objects](/docs/reference/specification/latest#securitySchemeObject).
-- `serverVariables`: An object to hold reusable [Server Variable Objects](/docs/reference/specification/latest#serverVariableObject).
+- `serverVariables`: An object to hold the reusable [Server Variable Objects](/docs/reference/specification/latest#serverVariableObject).
 - `parameters`: Contains reusable [Parameter Objects](/docs/reference/specification/latest#parameterObject) that can be used in various parts of the AsyncAPI document.
-- `correlationIds`: An object to hold reusable [Correlation ID Objects](/docs/reference/specification/latest#correlationIdObject).
+- `correlationIds`: An object to hold the reusable [Correlation ID Objects](/docs/reference/specification/latest#correlationIdObject).
-- `replies`: An object to hold reusable [Operation Reply Objects](/docs/reference/specification/latest#operationReplyObject).
+- `replies`: An object to hold the reusable [Operation Reply Objects](/docs/reference/specification/latest#operationReplyObject).
-- `replyAddresses`: An object to hold reusable [Operation Reply Address Objects](/docs/reference/specification/latest#operationReplyAddressObject).
+- `replyAddresses`: An object to hold the reusable [Operation Reply Address Objects](/docs/reference/specification/latest#operationReplyAddressObject).
-- `externalDocs`: An object to hold reusable [External Documentation Objects](docs/reference/specification/latest#externalDocumentationObject).
+- `externalDocs`: An object to hold the reusable [External Documentation Objects](docs/reference/specification/latest#externalDocumentationObject).
-- `tags`: An object to hold reusable [Tag Objects](/docs/reference/specification/latest#tagObject).
+- `tags`: An object to hold the reusable [Tag Objects](/docs/reference/specification/latest#tagObject).
-- `operationTraits`: An object to hold reusable [Operation Trait Objects](/docs/reference/specification/latest#operationTraitObject).
+- `operationTraits`: An object to hold the reusable [Operation Trait Objects](/docs/reference/specification/latest#operationTraitObject).
 - `messageTraits`: Represents common traits or characteristics that can be applied to messages or hold reusable [Message Trait Objects](/docs/reference/specification/latest#messageTraitObject).
-- `serverBindings`: An object to hold reusable [Server Bindings Objects](/docs/reference/specification/latest#serverBindingsObject).
+- `serverBindings`: An object to hold the reusable [Server Bindings Objects](/docs/reference/specification/latest#serverBindingsObject).
-- `channelBindings`: An object to hold reusable [Channel Bindings Objects](/docs/reference/specification/latest#channelBindingsObject).
+- `channelBindings`: An object to hold the reusable [Channel Bindings Objects](/docs/reference/specification/latest#channelBindingsObject).
-- `operationBindings`: An object to hold reusable [Operation Bindings Objects](/docs/reference/specification/latest#operationBindingsObject).
+- `operationBindings`: An object to hold the reusable [Operation Bindings Objects](/docs/reference/specification/latest#operationBindingsObject).
-- `messageBindings`: An object to hold reusable [Message Bindings Objects](/docs/reference/specification/latest#messageBindingsObject).
+- `messageBindings`: An object to hold the reusable [Message Bindings Objects](/docs/reference/specification/latest#messageBindingsObject).

 Here's a visual representation of the `components` field and its properties:
 ```mermaid